-Bosnians migration to the US dates from 1992 and was driven primarily by war atrocities and ethnic cleansing.
-There were approximately 12,000 Bosnians in Massachusetts, of which 5,000-6,000 reside in greater Boston. .
+Bosnian migration to the US dates from 1992 and was driven primarily by war and ethnic cleansing.
+There were approximately 12,000 Bosnians in Massachusetts, of which 5,000-6,000 reside in greater Boston.
 Most are Muslim, while a significant number of families are ethnically mixed (inter-religious).

-Most Bosnians in greater Boston live in suburban communities including Chelsea, Everett, Revere, Lynn and Malden; smaller pockets of Bosnians can be found in Brighton, Brookline and Medford.
-Bosnians traditionally value education very highly and like to be involved in their children's education, but find it difficult to do so here.
+Most Bosnians in the Greater Boston area live in suburban communities including Chelsea, Everett, Revere, Lynn and Malden; smaller pockets of Bosnians can be found in Brighton, Brookline and Medford.
+Bosnians traditionally value education very highly and like to be involved in their children's education, but they find it difficult to do so here.

-Bosnians in the US are sometimes viewed as "over-achievers", because they are quick to find work and obtain self-sufficiency.
-After this initial period, however, many become depressed and unable to maintain stable jobs or relationships, as a result of the torture and traumas experienced in the war.
+Bosnians in the US are sometimes viewed as "over-achievers" because they are quick to find work and obtain self-sufficiency.
+After this initial period, however, many become depressed and unable to maintain steady jobs or relationships as a result of the torture and trauma experienced during the war.
 Adjustment is particularly difficult for the 10% of the population that are highly educated professionals.
 Bosnians are very independent and may also fear or distrust the government, so many feel uncomfortable seeking help from outside agencies.
 Cultural and linguistic barriers limit access to mainstream services.
 Therefore, the need for a Bosnian organization by and for Bosnians is very strong.